-There are many great people and resources who have done a terrific job gathering resources, facts, and images of the Union terminal over the decades.
-It is not our intention to recreate the story of the Cincinnati Union Terminal, or assemble the vast resources onto one blog; instead, we aim to acknowledge and share the resources by linking to them while discussing in our blog what we find tremendously important.
-The links will open in a new tab for you to visit these great resources that Cincinnatians and others have done on their own, so be sure to see the embedded links throughout this article for the great resources directly and their historical assets.
+Many great people and historians have have done a terrific job gathering resources, facts, and images of the Union terminal over the decades.
+It is not our intention to recreate the story of the Cincinnati Union Terminal, or assemble the vast resources onto one blog; instead, we aim to acknowledge and share the resources by linking to them and citing who it is while discussing in our blog what we in particular find tremendously important at the Union Terminal, the clocks!
+The links will open in a new tab and we encourage you to visit these great resources that Cincinnatians and others have created.

 Who Designed The Union Terminal Clock?